fperez/fperez.org-src/py4science/index.rst

 The Python language is an excellent tool for scientific computing and rapidly growing in popularity.
 This page gathers some information and resources on this topic.

+- A blog_, where I post items of interest related to IPython, SciPy and scientific computing in Python.

 - Some `notes about decorators for controlling execution <decorators.html>`_ from a September 2009 talk at the Berkeley Py4Science group.